 The 2020 shift to remote work transformed what people want from file cabinets.
 Suddenly millions of people needed home office storage who never had before.

 Sales of smaller, more stylish file cabinets increased significantly.
 People wanted storage that didn't look like it belonged in a corporate office.
 Demand for lateral cabinets in wood finishes jumped because they could blend into living rooms or bedrooms.
+This trend mirrors the popularity of standing desks for home office productivity that blur the line between furniture and equipment.

 Mobile file cabinets became more popular because home offices often share space with other functions.
 Being able to roll storage into a closet when not needed matters in a 150-square-foot bedroom/office.
+Similar space-saving principles apply to using compact desks for tight spaces.

 At the same time, the need for paper storage decreased as more workflows went digital.
 But people still needed physical storage for tax documents, contracts, warranties, and personal records.
 The sweet spot became smaller capacity but higher quality furniture-grade pieces.
+Document scanners for small offices became essential tools to digitize and archive paper records.

 Companies started making hybrid designs with charging stations, cord management, and spaces for routers or modems.
 Because home offices need to accommodate technology infrastructure in ways traditional offices don't.
+Cable management solutions for office desks now integrate with filing cabinet organization.

 Comparing Top Brands and What They Actually Offer